 Before you begin, make sure the filter guard you’ve chosen is the right size for your filter intake.
 It should fit snugly over the intake tube without any gaps that shrimp could slip through.
 If you’re using a stainless steel filter guard, check for any sharp edges that could harm your shrimp and file them down if necessary.

 When you’re ready to install the filter guard, start by turning off your filter.
 This will prevent any sudden water movement that could stress your shrimp.
 Next, gently place the filter guard over the filter intake.
-Be careful not to bump into any decorations or plantsOpens in a new tab. in your tank, as this could scare your shrimp.
+Be careful not to bump into any decorations or plants in your tank, as this could scare your shrimp.

 After the filter guard is installed, carefully turn your filter back on.
-Watch your shrimp and the water flow in your tankOpens in a new tab..
+Watch your shrimp and the water flow in your tank.
 If your shrimp seem undisturbed and the water flow is good, the installation succeeded.

 Remember, the goal is to create a safer environment for your shrimp, so take your time and be gentle.
 With a bit of patience, you can install a filter guard without causing undue stress to your shrimp.